zk-phi/company-same-mode-buffers/Readme.markdown

 margin
 ```

-Note that each timestamp of the entries is compared to
+These temporary buffers are also visited when saving the history file.
+As a result,

-`company-same-mode-buffers-history-store-limit`, and if it's older than the threshold, the record is
+new symbols are added to the history file, when

-ignored.
+1. the symbol appears in more than two buffers, and

-### Saving history file
+2. the symbol appears in at least one user-modified buffers

-When killing Emacs, `company-same-mode-buffers` visits all buffers (that derives `prog-mode`, including temporary buffers created by `company-same-mode-buffers`) and collect all symbols.
-If (and only if, to save the memory) a symbol appears in more than two buffers, then the symbols is saved to the history file, with updated timestamp.
-Note that, we don't want file-specific symbols (like internal variable names) to be saved.
+and symbols from the previous sessions are re-added (with updated timestamp) when

-A known downside is: If a buffer is killed before killing Emacs, symbols in that buffer are NOT
+1. the symbol appears in at least one user-modified, non-temporary buffers

-saved.
+Other symbols from the previous sessions are kept as they are (without updated timestamp).